-We therefore strive to ensure our members and the various stakeholders in wildlife conservation in Kenya not only understand these benefits but are empowered to effectively work together towards sustainably conserving and managing the country’s iconic wildlife that is found outside state-protected areas for the benefit of the people of Kenya.
+We strive to ensure our members and wildlife conservation stakeholders in Kenya understand the above benefits and are empowered to work together to sustainably conserve and manage the country’s iconic wildlife that is found outside state-protected areas for the benefit of the people of Kenya.